bakhshipoor/TimeZone/README.md

 This repository contains two C libraries:

-* **TimeZoneDataBaseCreator:** This library extracts time zone data from the IANA time zone database and generates C code files for use in embedded systems.
+* **TimeZoneDatabaseCreator:** This library extracts time zone data from the IANA time zone database and generates C code files for use in embedded systems.
 * **TimeZoneOffsetCalculator:** This library calculates time zone offsets based on the generated data.

 ### Prerequisites

-* **Microsoft Visual Studio 2022 (Version 17.12.0 or later)** is recommended for building the `TimeZoneDataBaseCreator`.
+* **Microsoft Visual Studio 2022 (Version 17.12.0 or later)** is recommended for building the `TimeZoneDatabaseCreator`.
 * **A C compiler** for the target platform of your embedded system.

 ### Getting Started